kennethchu-statcan/covid19/003-imperial-model-1.0/README.md

 We were able to reproduce the results of the above article (based on data available up to March 28, 2020, with a 7-day death count forecast window).

-We have since made slight adaptions in order to:
+We have since made slight modifications in order to:

 *  use data up April 4, 2020, and
 *  use a 30-day forecast window.